abdelrahmanbadr/Business-Days/readme.md

 4- Transform the data to the required response.

+5- Use redis for cache instead of file cache

-5- For more info about the domain https://upsource.scratchpay.com/snippets/12
+For more info about the domain https://upsource.scratchpay.com/snippets/12
 #### Notes:
 1- To add more holidays, you can add them in storage/data/holidays.json because it only include usa holidays for 2019 and 2020 only.

 2- Country holidays and weekend days are configurable in .env file.
-(BUSINESS_COUNTRY for country code, WEEKEND_DAYS for weekend days codes from monday which is 1 to monday which is 7 )
+(BUSINESS_COUNTRY for country code, WEEKEND_DAYS for weekend days codes from monday which is 1 to sunday which is 7 )

 3- There is a default value for BUSINESS_COUNTRY which is USA and WEEKEND_DAYS which is 1,7 (sunday and monday).